User / Database Management

 Deleting a User

-As mentioned earlier, PGO does not let you delete a user automatically: if you remove the user from the spec, it will still exist in your cluster.
+PGO does not delete users automatically: after you remove the user from the spec, it will still exist in your cluster.
 To remove a user and all of its objects, as a superuser you will need to run

 DROP OWNED in each database the user has objects in, and